Australian Weather News Site: Home Daily Weather Summaries Search Feedback About What's New

 Flood graph for Kyogle in NE NSW from 2 January to today.

+6 January: Flood graphs bring timely upgrade to Bureau Flood Warning service.
 With flooding occurring in NSW, QLD and the NT for the start of 2008, the Bureau could not have picked a better time to introduce some hugely useful improvements to its flood warning web service.
 The changes move the service several steps closer to national consistency, with tables and roll-over map information now the same for all states and the NT.

 Of greatest help are the river height plots, which show graphically the past 4 to 7 days data for each measuring location and are of great practical use during flood times.
 The flood graphs can be accessed in two ways: